Update as of April 15, 2021: Covid-19 Vaccine Requirement for 2021 Programs

 Instructions for students in host homes:

 - Take off shoes at the entrance of the host home and wear slippers instead of shoes inside the house.

-- Wash your hands thoroughly (30 sec.) as soon as you enter your host home and several times during the day.
+- Wash hands thoroughly (30 sec.) immediately upon arrival to host home and several times during the day.

 - Open windows and air the bedroom each morning, for at least 20 minutes.